asjad99/Machine-Learning-GYM/README.md

 “In the 1970’s, the study of algorithms was added as an important component of theory.
 The emphasis was on making computers useful.
 Today, a fundamental change is taking place and the focus is more on applications.
 There are many reasons for this change.
 The merging of computing and communications has played an important role.
 The enhanced ability to observe, collect and store data in the natural sciences, in commerce, and in other fields calls for a change in our understanding of data and how to handle it in the modern setting.
 The emergence of the web and social networks as central aspects of daily life presents both opportunities and challenges for theory.
 While traditional areas of computer science remain highly important, increasingly re- searchers of the future will be involved with using computers to understand and extract usable information from massive data arising in applications, not just how to make computers useful on specific well-defined problems.

+“Overall, machine learning systems can be thought of as a machine learning core — usually an advanced algorithm which requires a few chapters from Ian’s book to understand — surrounded by a huge amount of software engineering.
+The engineering can be shuffling around data, providing wrappers around inputs and outputs, or scheduling distributed code, all of which interface with the core as a black box.
+A machine learning advance happens when engineering effort plus research effort exceeds some threshold.
+Each incremental bit of engineering effort (such as decreasing Universe latencies) makes problems incrementally easier for our models, and has a chance to push the research over the finish line.” - source: https://blog.gregbrockman.com/define-cto-openai